msilb/akka-trading/README.md

 akka-trading
 ============

-Backtesting + Live Trading Framework built on top of Akka/Spray
+Scala Backtesting + Live Trading Framework built on top of Akka/Spray

 What is akka-trading good for?
 ==============================